ovh/manager/packages/components/ng-uirouter-title/CONTRIBUTING.md

 # Licensing for new files

-angular-uirouter-title is licensed under a BSD-3-Clause license.
-Anything contributed to angular-uirouter-title must be released under this license.
+ng-uirouter-title is licensed under a BSD-3-Clause license.
+Anything contributed to ng-uirouter-title must be released under this license.

 When introducing a new file into the project, please make sure it has a copyright header making clear under which license it's being released.